2024-25 Pride Storytelling Project Cohort

 Window Seat launches a new branch of Community Roots Oral History Project: The Pride Storytelling Project

-Cohort members meet monthly between October and June and will visit archives, design projects, and record and transcribe interviews.
+Cohort members meet monthly between October and June and will design projects, build relationships, hear from field experts, visit museums and archives, and record and transcribe interviews with community narrators.
 In year 2, (Oct 2025 - June 2026), we will invite new and continuing cohort members to design a creative project from the materials gathered for public presentation in the spring of 2026.
-Capital City Pride, our 2024-26 Community Roots project partner, initiated the Pride Storytelling Project with us because they identified a lack of historical accounts of LGBTQIAA2S+ history in local library and archival collections.
-We look forward to taking steps to address this gap within community partnership.

 Love this project?
 Want our work to continue?
 Please donate to support the continuation of this project.